|

 to graduate from the military's basic pilot training in 1972 and the first

 female to earn her military wings (non operational) in 1974.
-She retired
+In 1977 she was

 Michelle "Mickey" Colton |